transformrs/trv/examples/demo.typ

       The fourth benefit is that you can create videos in different languages and voices.
       This is useful if you are creating content for a global audience.

-      You could even use it to tell jokes, because the text-to-speech engine is unlikely to laugh when telling a joke.
+      You could even use it to tell jokes, because the text-to-speech engine is unlikely to laugh.
     ")
 ]